-- Option For any DashBoard tabs on device not appearing in this manual, this indicates the function is an option and covered in a separate Manual Supplement.
-Please refer to product or option web page Product Downloads for pdf Manual Supplements covering these options. - User interface depictions here may show DashBoard UI.
+- Note: Option For any DashBoard tabs on device not appearing in this manual, this indicates the function is an option and covered in a separate Manual Supplement.
+Please refer to device web page Product Downloads for pdf Manual Supplements covering these options. - User interface depictions here show DashBoard UI.
 Web UI is similar.

-On the web GUI itself and in Table 3-2, the function menu items are organized using main menu tabs as shown below.
+On DashBoardTM itself and in Table 3-1, the function menu items are organized using tabs as shown below.